Total Cost of Attendance Per Year

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Website at http://www.benefits.va.gov/gibill.

-The fee calculator, graph, and fees sheet provided on this page (scroll above) are intended to provide estimated financial costs to attend EBI for one year.
+The fee calculator, graph, and fees sheet provided on the enrollment costs page are intended to provide estimated financial costs to attend EBI for one year.
 Estimates include tuition, housing, meal plan for single students, and other required fees and related expenses.
 These fees and estimates are subject to change.

 Business Office